 We renewed and amended our secured credit agreement with Wells Fargo HSBC Trade Bank, N.A., on June 10, 2009, and the prior facility agreement was terminated.
 The credit agreement provides us with a secured revolving credit facility until September 1, 2011, of up to \$25.0 million.
 The secured revolving credit facility provides for the issuance of a standby letter of credit in an amount not to exceed \$5.0 million outstanding at any time and with a term not to exceed 365 days.
 The commercial line of credit provides for the issuance of a commercial letter of credit in an amount not to exceed \$10.0 million and with terms not to exceed 120 days.
 The amount of borrowings available at any time under our secured revolving credit facility is reduced by the amount of standby and commercial letters of credit outstanding at that time.
 There were no outstanding borrowings under the secured revolving credit facility at January 30, 2010.
 The Company had open commercial letters of credit outstanding under our secured revolving credit facility of approximately \$0.3 million at January 31, 2009 and approximately \$0.6 million at January 30, 2010.
 The secured revolving credit facility bears interest at the Daily One Month LIBOR rate plus 1.00%.
 The credit agreement contains a number of restrictions and covenants that generally limit our ability to, among other things, (1) incur additional debt, (2) undergo a change in ownership and (3) enter into certain transactions.
-The credit agreement also contains financial covenants that require us to meet certain specified financial tests and ratios, including, a maximum net loss not to exceed \$10.0 million in aggregate, and a minimum quick ratio of 1.25.
+The credit agreement also contains financial covenants that require us to meet certain specified financial tests and ratios, including, a maximum net loss not to exceed \$10.0 million after taxes on a trailing four-quarter basis provided, that, there shall be added to net income all charges for impairment of goodwill and store assets not to exceed \$5.0 million in aggregate, and a minimum quick ratio of 1.25.
 The quick ratio is defined as our cash and near cash equivalents plus certain defined receivables divided by the outstanding borrowings.
-All of our personal property, including, among other things, our inventory, equipment and fixtures, has been pledged to secure our obligations under the credit agreement.
-We must also provide financial inf
+All of our personal proper